History of Zakynthos: Ottoman Turkish raid (1479)

 On 5 November 1479, Gedik Ahmed Pasha gave the order to ravage and then occupy Zakynthos.
 His forces destroyed most of its churches, monasteries and many of its dwellings.
 The destruction was said to be horrific.
 For the time being they only decided to leave a small garrison in the Castle and did not decide to administer the island as a possession.
 Thus, in late 1479, after an existence of almost three centuries, the County palatine of Cephalonia and Zakynthos disappeared forever.

-In the meantime, Leonardo III Tocco and his family were met with a friendly reception from King Ferdinand I of Naples.
-After a short stay in Rome, he returned to Naples and proceeded to plan the recapture of his dominions.
+After a short stay in Rome, Leonardo III Tocco returned to Naples and proceeded to plan the recapture of his dominions.
 Shortly after the death of the Ottoman Sultan, Mehmed II in 1481, Leonardo III Tocco and a Neapolitan fleet in vain summoned the Ottoman Turkish leader of the garrisons of Cephalonia and Zakynthos to surrender.
 However, Leonardo III Tocco's brother Antonio and a band of Catalan mercenaries easily recovered the two islands as the Ottoman Turkish garrison was small.
 But Antonio's success alarmed the Venetians, which were fearful of the islands falling again into the hands of the King of Naples or his vassals.
 Additionally, they were unwilling to break their treaty with the Ottoman Empire and support Antiono Tocco's actions.

-Consequently, the Venetian governor of Methoni (Modon) dislodged Antonio Tocco and his band of Catalans from Zakynthos in 1482.
+Consequently, the Venetian governor of Methoni dislodged Antonio Tocco and his band of Catalans from Zakynthos in 1482.
 Antonio Tocco hung on to Cephallonia for another year or so.
 However, he irritated the local inhabitants after giving his implicit support of corsairs using the island as a refuge.
 This also shocked the Venetians.
 And so, in 1483 after a futile attempt to bribe him, the Venetian Republic aided by many of the local inhabitants prepared to attack him.
 Thereupon, the garrison of the Fort of St George slew him and opened their gates to the Venetian commander.
 Lacking any opposition, he made himself master of the whole island and appointed its first Venetian governor.

 Leonardo III Tocco pathetically asked for the restitution of the two islands from the new Sultan, Bayezid II.
 However, the Sultan demanded them for himself.
 In vain, Venice strove to retain Cephallonia but which in 1485 she accepted she had to cede to Bayezid II.
 It finally passed into her hands in 1500.
 But she succeeded in keeping Zakynthos on the condition of paying an annual tribute of 500 ducats.